Muhammad Ridha al-Sistani: Education

-He joined the Najaf seminary in September, 1974, and studies under senior scholars such as Sheikh Hadi al-Askari, Sheikh Abbas al-Quchani, Sayyid Hasan al-Murtadhawi, Sheikh Mahdi Morvarid and Sayyid Ahmed al-Madadi.
-He conducted his jurisprudence studies under the leading jurist of his time, Sayyid Abu al-Qasim al-Khoei in September, 1979, until al-Khoei stopped teaching before he passed away.
+He joined the Najaf seminary in September, 1974.
+He conducted his jurisprudence studies under the leading jurist of his time, Sayyid Abu al-Qasim al-Khoei in September, 1979.
 He attended the principles of jurisprudence classes of his father, Sayyid Ali al-Sistani, in March, 1991.

-He began teaching manasik in September 2003, and continues til this day.
+He began teaching manasik in September 2003.

 Political stances

-His position on recent developments in Iraq may have been allegedly close to the position of Iran, however, he has stated that any intervention is not designed to be permanent.
-He has also stated that he firmly believes in the sovereignty of Iraq and its right not to be interrupted by any foreign side, and only Iraqis have the right to choose the type of governance they want, again without the interference of any imposing foreign side.
+His father, Grand Ayatollah Ali al-Sistani has openly criticised foreign meddling in Iraqi affairs, stating: "No person or group, no side with a particular view, no regional or international actor may seize the will of the Iraqi people and impose its will on them."
+Due to the events preceding the issuance of the statement, it has been interpreted by some as a direct warning to Iran.

 He played a major role in ending the 2022 Baghdad clashes by calling Muqtada al-Sadr by phone and conveying a message to him from his father Ali al-Sistani, which stated that Sadr was responsible for any bloodshed and urged him to call on his group to end the violence.
 Sadr responded by ordering his forces to end their attacks, as well as apologizing for the violence that broke out.

+He has said that Iraqis have the right to govern themselves and choose their own rulers without the domination or interference of foreigners.

 Works

-Sistani has written a number of books in jurisprudence and principles of jurisprudence.
+Al-Sistani has written a number of books in jurisprudence and principles of jurisprudence.
 Some of them include: